CDThomas/graphql-usage/README.md

 - [ ] Improve usage info for abstract types
 - [ ] Improve usage info for object types (e.g. whether the type is used rather than individual fields)
 - [ ] Support for analyzing TS files
+- [ ] Better support for client-only fields and client-side schemas
 - [ ] Windows support